ArkinSolomon/sakura-docs/docs/commands.md

 WRITE "Some text!"
 TO $(myPath)
 ```

-This can be useful as paths can serve as roots, which can save typing.
+This can be useful as paths can serve as the base for other paths, which can save typing.

 ```ska
 %rootDirectory = PATH /some/directory/here